Exercise Library

 Purpose

-The step-down provides unilateral leg strength for better balance and to reduce weaknesses that limit bilateral leg strength, improves hip stability, and stresses knee extension in the most mechanically difficult range.
-The choice of the step-down over the step-up is typically to allow more control of the entire range of motion (i.e. not helping the concentric start with the other leg), and being better able to control assistance—this makes it a good exercise for rehab and prehab, but also as a way to build initial strength for more challenging unilateral exercises.
+The step-down provides unilateral leg strength for better strength balance and to reduce weaknesses that limit bilateral leg strength, improves hip stability, and stresses knee extension in the most mechanically difficult range.
+Performing from the top down without support of the down leg at the bottom forces the working leg to be totally responsible for the entire range of motion, improving strength and stability development.

 Variations